allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 db.getCollection('coll-ord').createIndex({timestamp: 1}, {unique: true})
 ```

-Let's use the following scripts to fill both collections with 10 millions documents:
+Let’s use the following scripts to fill both collections with 10 millions documents:

 ```javascript
 // Save as fill-ts.js